2hdlockness/MMM-BiathlonResults/README.md

 # Module: MMM-BiathlonResults
 This module displays biathlon results (World Cup and IBU Cup) including rank, nation, name and score.

+It can be configured in English and French.

 Title and current or next event display may be enabled or disabled independently.
 The number of ranks can be fixed.